Landau–Peierls instability: Mathematical description

 where the integral is cut off at a large wavenumber that is comparable to the linear dimension of the element undergoing deformation.
 In the thermodynamic limit, $L\to \infty$, the integral diverges logarithmically.
-This means that an element at a particular point is displaced through very large distances and therefore smoothes out the function $\rho(z)$, leaving $\rho=$constant as the only solution and destroying the 1D ordering.
+This means that an element at a particular point is displaced through very large distances and therefore smooths out the function $\rho(z)$, leaving $\rho=$constant as the only solution and destroying the 1D ordering.